Amog-OS/AmogOS/README.md

 And to Innersloth, for making one of the most famous and memed games of 2020.

 ### Donation
-We only accept Cryptos right now (we are broke pls send help by donating)
+Donate to our opencollective, all funds spending is transparent so you know what we do with your generous donations! https://opencollective.com/amogos (we are 2 broke high schoolers pls donat or become sus)

 - Duino Coin : moon1789
 - Bitcoin : bc1qs0vg6a4plfqzhtg9nq0wgyltrv9ghlaymyug8q
 - Tron : THAM7LmhrsaDrQULdaKBsnKs6S537DiCAk